-The PSU is a charity that helps people to represent themselves more effectively in civil and family cases and tribunals.
-You can find your nearest PSU here.
+Support Through Court is a charity that helps people to represent themselves more effectively in civil and family cases and tribunals.
+You can find your nearest centre here.

 “Pro bono” legal services may be provided free of charge when clients have no other access to legal advice or where their case raises a wider issue of public interest.

 Many kinds of legal services can be provided pro bono but your request will have to meet certain criteria before a lawyer will agree to act on your behalf.
 It may be difficult to obtain pro bono services in areas such as criminal and family law.

 It will also depend on where you are located, as pro bono services depend upon the good will and availability of your local lawyers.